cablelabs/docsis-ns3/doc/source/service-flow-configuration.rst

 and is not presently used in the ns-3 model.
 Next, the QoS parameters around rate shaping are configured at an ASF level, similar to the code for the single SF.
-When an ASF is present in the model, the rate shaping will be driven from the ASF-level parameters, and not from the SF-level parameters.
+When an ASF is present in the model, the CMTS upstream scheduler object will enforce rate shaping based on ASF-level rate shaping parameters as part of the grant allocation process.

 Following the rate shaping configuration, two individual SF objects are created and added to the ASF object.
 In the Low Latency SF case, an optional parameter is configured:  a Guaranteed Grant Rate to enable PGS operation.
 Similar configuration is performed in the downstream direction (without the GGR configuration because it does not apply for downstream).
+In the above example, no rate shaping parameters are configured on the Classic Service Flow, and as a result, the upstream requests will not be shaped for this service flow.

 Options
 =======